ilia-valchenko/asp-net-core-logging/README.md

 - As an alternative approach we can implement `IExceptionFilter` interface.

 ## Note
 IMPORTANT!
 The order is important!
-It won't work if you will put `app.ConfigureGlobalExceptionLogging(...)` after UseEndpoints.
+It won't work if you will put `app.ConfigureGlobalExceptionLogging(...)` after `app.UseEndpoints(...)`.